 That being said – living in Qatar is costly.
 If you need to cover your accommodation, food, and travel while in the country, it’ll chew up a lot of dollars.
 So have a think about which option is best for you.
 To help with your research, here are a few places you can obtain your TEFL in Qatar.

 International House: Doha’s outpost of International House offers a 4-week, 120-hour CELTA.
 After an intense study period, you will be qualified to teach English in Qatar or anywhere else in the world.
-The school also runs a programme of English classes, so you might stand a chance of getting employed in the school afterwards.
+The school also runs a programme of English classes, so you might stand a chance of getting employed in the school afterward.

 International TEFL Training Institute: Another internationally recognised organisation providing TEFL courses in Doha.
 The course offered at ITTI is the TESOL, and it comes with career-support services.
 They’ll provide you with CV advice, school lists, and recruiter referrals.
 Even better, all in-class graduates get a free online, 50-hour TEFL course in one of the following areas: